Skip to content

 1. Building Tension

-• Example: Add more percussion and build the melody and bass intensity every 8 bars.
+• Example: Introduce more percussion and increase the intensity of the melody every 8 bars.

 2. Variation in Drops

-Keep the drop sections fresh by adding variations like counter-melodies, drum fills, or arrangement changes.
+Keep drop sections fresh by adding counter-melodies or drum fills.

-• Example: Introduce a new melody in the second half of the drop to keep the listener engaged.
+• Example: Introduce a new counter-melody in the second half of the drop to maintain interest.

 Step 13: Structuring an Effective Outro